-State Instruction Number 16-10 transmitted the 'Equal Opportunity Is The Law' notice/poster.
+State Instruction Number 16-10, Change 1 transmitted the 'Equal Opportunity Is The Law' notice/poster.
 Through monitoring, the State ensures that the EO notices/posters are prominently posted throughout the workforce system.
-The posters include the exact language specified by the regulations found at 29 CFR §38.35 and are updated to reflect changes in the Office of Equal Opportunity staff or contact information.
+The posters include the exact language required by current law and are updated to reflect changes in the Office of Equal

+Opportunity staff or contact information.

-For the convenience of the LWDA EO Coordinators, they may print the posters directly from SC Works website.
+For the convenience of the LWDA EO Coordinators, they may print the posters directly from the SC Works website.